-- If you did not have debridement surgery you:
+- If you did not have debridement during arthroscopic meniscus surgery you:

 - with less pain

-- and had identical results to those who had surgery
+- and will likely have identical results to those who had the cartilage bits shaved away.

 “Those with less surgery got better faster in comparison with the people we did more surgery on,” said Leslie J. Bisson, MD, professor and chair in the Department of Orthopaedics at the Jacobs School of Medicine and Biomedical Sciences at UB and lead author of the study.